akrn/us-visa-appointment/readme.md

 # What is this?

-This is a small puppeteer script that can be used to find and schedule an earlier US consulate appointment for US Visa in Canada and other countries.
+This is a small puppeteer script that can be used to find and schedule an earlier US consulate appointment for US Visa in Canada and other countries using AIS system.
 You **must** have an appointment made manually before using this script.

 This might be able to used for other countries by finding the consular ids mentioned below for that specific country.